 - Accommodation for persons under lawful detention

-Once an evacuation scheme is approved and in place, regular trial evacuations are required to be carried out to maintain the scheme.
-CoveKinloch are experienced in planning and conducting fire drills, including reporting of the results to the NZ Fire Service and the building owner.
+Once an evacuation scheme is approved and in place, regular trial evacuations or training are required to be carried out to maintain the scheme.
+CoveKinloch are experienced in planning and conducting fire drills, including reporting of the results to the Fire and Emergency New Zealand and the building owner.